katzer/cordova-plugin-local-notifications/README.md

 ## Important Notice

-The _x_ branch has been merged into _master_ (30.10.2017)
+Please make sure that you always read the tagged README for the version you're using.

 See the _0.8_ branch if you cannot upgrade.
 Further development for `v0.9-beta` will happen here.
 The `0.9-dev` and `ios10` branches are obsolate and will be removed soon.

-Known issues
+__Known issues__

-- Support for Android Orio is limited yet
+- Support for Android Orio is limited yet.
 - v0.9 and v0.8 aren't compatible with each other (Wont fix)
+- __Not compatible yet with Ionic__.
+Their wrapper is not part of this plugin.
+In future I will contribute to them to fix such issues in time.
+But for the moment I am busy enough with the plugin itself.

 Please report bugs or missing features!